 It doesn’t…because it’s not easy.

-As for schools, simply “Google” “Private Schools,” and you’ll see a number of sites, such as Private School Review and Great Schools, that offer statistics about schools for parents looking for educational options for their children.
+As for schools, simply do a search on “Private Schools,” and you’ll see a number of sites, such as Private School Review, Niche and Great Schools, that offer statistics about schools for parents looking for educational options for their children.
 Some parents also provide reviews relative to their experiences.

 As for what your school needs to do, this is the time for planning, crafting and creating.
 Implementation of what is planned, crafted and created during the summer happens during the school year.
 Last month (May) was the time to evaluate the success of what was implemented over the course of current school year.